This Memorial Day weekend marks the anniversary of the Colonial Fire.

 The Tragedies Before The Colonial Fire

-Valentine Dollar, a well known and prominent Put-in-Bay figure brought to the island at the request of Jose DeRivera purchased the destroyed remains and grounds and began to construct another Put-in-Bay House albeit a smaller version.
-On September 3, 1907, tragedy struck once again as the Put-in-Bay House again caught fire and burned to the ground.
+Valentine Dollar, a well-known and prominent Put-in-Bay figure brought to the island at the request of Jose DeRivera purchased the destroyed remains and grounds and began to construct another Put-in-Bay House albeit a smaller version.
+On September 3, 1907, tragedy struck again as the Put-in-Bay House caught fire and burned to the ground.
 The adjacent Colonial Dance Hall was spared, but only for a brief time in history.

 The Put-in-Bay Amusement Company purchased the land led by Valentine Dollar for the hefty sum of $20,000.
 The Construction of the Colonial was completed on June 16th, 1906 to great fanfare and publicly the Colonel opened her doors complete with a skating rink and a large dance hall.
 For islanders, it was a cause to celebrate.
-The first years of the Colonial operation, the facility was known as a wonderful place to visit and entertain.
-In her heyday the well known Lake Erie Steam ships shuttle thousands or visitors weekly to Put-in-Bay where Adults, Teens & Children all enjoyed the massive facility.
+During the first years of the Colonial operation, the facility was known as a wonderful place to visit and entertain.
+In her heyday, the well-known Lake Erie Steam ships shuttle thousands or visitors weekly to Put-in-Bay where Adults, Teens & Children all enjoyed the massive facility.

 The Colonial combined with the construction of Perry’s Victory & International Peace Memorial and the Centennial Celebration of the Battle Of Lake Erie brought thousands of excited tourists to the island eager to share in the fun.
 Little did anyone suspect that the next few years would have such a devastating effect on Put-in-Bay as prohibition reared its ugly head.